Facebook Advertising 101: Understanding Facebook Ads Metrics

 Key Ad Performance Metrics Explained

-So, what are the most important ad performance metrics that you should take into account?
 Here are the most important ad performance metrics that you should consider when analyzing your advertising campaigns:

 2. Cost per click (CPC): The average amount you pay each time someone clicks on your ad.
 This is a good measure of the efficiency of your advertising campaign.
 A lower CPC means that you’re getting more clicks for your money.